nixpulvis/nixpulvis.github.io/_ramblings/2020-03-16-set-builder-notation.md

 \{\ \sqrt{x} - 2 : x ∈ [1,10) \ \}
 $$

-Suddenly the domain of of the set and $$x$$ aren't necessarily the same, yet we would probably assume something reasonable, right?
+Suddenly the domain of the set and $$x$$ aren't necessarily the same, yet we would probably assume something reasonable, right?
 These must all be $$\in
 \mathbb{R}$$, or something.
 Still we've tried to lead with what we care about, the $$\sqrt{x} - 2$$ in this case.
 But suddenly the right side matters a lot